 The Board meets each term as a minimum.
 At the height of the COVID-19 pandemic the majority of meetings were conducted using a virtual platform, which was already permitted by the Standing Orders prior to March 2020.
-Since restrictions have been eased, face-to-face meetings have been re-established.
+Once restrictions eased, face-to-face meetings resumed with any remote attendance being approved in advance of meetings in circumstances whereby a governor is unable to attend in person.